aristotelisballas/listen2yourheart/README.md

 This is the official code for the "Which Augmentation Should I Use?
 An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning", accepted in [IEEE Access](https://ieeexplore.ieee.org/abstract/document/10804781).

-Note: Repo might change in the future based on revisions and comments but can nevertheless be utilized as is, for research purposes.

 An overview of the proposed training and evaluation protocol is depicted in the below image: